In this tutorial we’ll be using py2app to create a standalone OSX application from a Python 2 or 3 source code with asimple Tkinter user interface.

 You should now be able to open the application.

-Adding an application icon can be done using the flag --icon=icon-name.icns during the build, however we will use this as an oppertunity to delve into the .spec file that has been generated.
+during the build, however we will use this as an oppertunity to delve into the .spec file that has been generated.

-Let us update the icon to dog.icns, don’t forget to rename it dog.icns and copy it to your current directory.
+Let us update the icon to dog.icns, don’t forget to rename it dog.icns

 exe = EXE(…)

-Add icon='dog.icns'.
+Add icon='dog.icns'

 app = BUNDLE()

-Change icon=None to icon='dog.icns'.
+Change icon=None

-MacOS users, remember to run$ python TCLChanger.pyagain
+MacOS users, remember to run$ python TCLChanger.py

 That’s it!
 You will now be able to transfer the standalone application and use it.